iodwyer/kdb-insights-sample-app/README.md

 This application demonstrates how you can use kdb Insights Microservices to do the following:

 - Create a data ingestion pipeline using python code subscribing to Kafka topics.
-- Write and query data in q.
+- Query data in Q.
-- Write and query data in Python.
+- Query data in Python.
 - Generate data visualizations in Jupyter Notebooks.

 ## Get started